AphoticD/megazoomer/README.markdown

 * Added routine to toggle menu command title between "Enter Full Screen" and "Exit Full Screen".
 * Performed refactoring of some existing methods to use Cocoa framework calls and moved new routines out to class Categories.
 * Updated version string.
-* Tested (PPC) Mac OS X 10.5.8 and Mac OS X 10.4.11 running on PowerPC G4 and G5 hardware.
+* Tested PPC Mac OS X 10.5.8 and Mac OS X 10.4.11 running on PowerPC G4 and G5 hardware.
-* Tested (Intel) Mac OS X 10.5.8 Server and Mac OS X 10.6.8 Server running under VMWare Fusion.
+* Tested Intel/i386 Mac OS X 10.5.8 Server and Mac OS X 10.6.8 Server running under VMWare Fusion 8.5.8 on Mac OS X 10.11.6 host (Intel Xeon).
 * Found 64-bit Intel/x86_64 apps running on Snow Leopard are not compatible with calls made to the 32-bit objc framework in the 10.4 SDK used by megazoomer "under the hood".